Xyrohh/website-docs/en/faq.md

 -----------------------

 - **Is there a patcher for Kawata?**
-- No, you can change server using different methods.
+- No, you can change the server using different methods.
 [Instructions here](/doc/connection_guide).

 -----------------------